Salmon with Garlic Lemon Butter Sauce

 - Lemon slices for garnish (optional)

 - Let sauce simmer until it has reduced by half (to about 3 Tbsp), about 3 minutes.
-Stir in butter and honey and whisk until combined.
-Set sauce aside.
+Stir in butter and honey and whisk until combined, set sauce aside.

 - Once oil is shimmering add salmon and cook about 4 minutes on the first side until golden brown on bottom then flip and cook salmon on opposite side until salmon has cooked through, about 2 - 3 minutes longer.

-Plate salmon (leaving oil in pan) and drizzle each serving generously with butter sauce, sprinkle with parsley and garnish with lemon slices if desired.
+- Plate salmon (leaving oil in pan) and drizzle each serving generously with butter sauce, sprinkle with parsley and garnish with lemon slices if desired.
 Serve immediately.

-Recipe source: Cooking Classy
+- Recipe source: Cooking Classy